TheV360/NewTab/README.md

 # NewTab
-My new tab page - Not finished, or close to finished
+My new tab page - Not finished, but it looks cool right now!

+# Features
+* Fade effects
+* Random backgrounds (there's a whopping two of them!)
+* Clock
+* Search bar
+	* (open the search in a new tab by holding down shift, or just middle clicking the search button and then left clicking it)
+* Simple premade bookmarks (for now)

 # Future plans
 * Customizable icons
-* Customizable background
+* Customizable random background
 * Good CSS
-* Cleaner file structure